 Invalid Values in Matrix Manager, Custom Manager or Second Manager Columns: PMT-8849

-- Behavior = Random and ongoing failures.
-Can result in large numbers of forms not moving as expected in any predictable logic.
-This is preventable by ensuring only valid usernames exist in these columns.
+- Random and ongoing failures can result in large numbers of forms not moving as expected in any predictable logic.
+This is preventable by ensuring only valid USERID's exist in these columns.

 - Quite often we find the client has a C Step as first step and this is often where the form gets stuck.

 - When you check the route map, it says the manager has successfully updated in the future steps, but the form has stayed with the old manager in the C Step, and that old manager can not move it.

 - Customers are often diligent in ensuring that all your USERID's in your MANAGER column are correct in each import, but many clients fail to be as diligent in maintaining correct and accurate values in the other manager columns that exist > MATRIX_MANAGER, CUSTOM_MANAGER.
 If you are not updating these columns and have USERID's of people who are no longer valid, then this will cause failures and forms will not move for those records.
 If a person is set as the custom manager of many people then this can affect many forms.